How to pay your rent

 There’s a direct debit form in your sign-up pack.
 Please fill it in and send it to us.
 The form tells your bank to pay us the rent each month automatically.
 We can alter payments when your rent goes up or down.
 Your bank can only pay the direct debit if you have enough money in your bank account.
 If there isn’t enough your bank will cancel the direct debit and charge you a fee.

-To set up a direct debit, you can download this form, fill it in and return it to us.
+To set up a direct debit, just download the form below, fill it in and return it to us.

 Over the phone